Moiynkum Desert: Geography

-The Moiynkum Desert is limited by the Chu River to the north and east and the Karatau and Kyrgyz Ala-Too to the south and southeast.
+The Moiynkum Desert is limited by the Chu River to the north and east and the Karatau and Kyrgyz Ala-Too mountain ranges to the south and southeast.
 Its elevation ranges from 300 m in the northern sector to 700 m in the southeast.
 River Chu flows at the northern edge of the desert, with lakes Kokuydynkol and Zhalanash close to the left side of its channel.
-In wet years it may reach the drainless salt lake Akzhaykyn in the Ashchykol Depression, at the western end of the desert.
+In wet years the Chu may reach the endorheic salt lake Akzhaykyn in the Ashchykol Depression, at the western end of the desert.
 The Akzhar lake group is located in the southern area.

 Climate

 The climate of the desert is continental.
-Temperatures drop to as low as -40 °C in January and rise to around 50 °C in July.
+Temperatures drop as low as -40 °C in January and rise to around 50 °C in July.

 Mining

-The desert is known to harbor deposits of uranium, with the South Inkai mine of Uranium One and the Inkai Uranium Project of Cameco.
+The desert is known to harbor deposits of uranium, with the South Inkai mine of Uranium One, the tenth largest uranium producing mine in the world, and the Inkai Uranium Project of Cameco.
 The uranium mines at Tortkuduk and Moiynkum are operated by the Franco-Kazakh firm KATCO.